-Act.
-For the past 48 years, CWA has been advocating for strong policies to protect water resources and our environment federally and in state legislatures across the country.
+Clean Water Act.
+For the past 50 years, Clean Water Action has been advocating for strong policies to protect water resources and our environment federally and in state legislatures across the country.
 In Michigan we have over 135,000 active members who value our Great Lakes and protection of the water resources on which we all rely.
 Clean Water Action members and staff look forward to partnering with any and all lawmakers who are interested in pursuing the policy priorities detailed in this document.
-If you are interested in learning more, or are ready to champion any of these policies, please contact our Legislative and Policy Director, Sean McBrearty, at smcbrearty@cleanwater.org, or our Michigan Director, Mary Brady-Enerson, at mbrady@cleanwater.org.
+For policies included here that have had bills introduced in previous legislative sessions, bill numbers have been included.
+These are included as examples for reference and should not be viewed as perfect bills in their current form.
+They could be amended as necessary.
+If you are interested in learning more, or are ready to champion any of these policies, please contact our Legislative and Policy Director, Sean McBrearty, at smcbrearty@cleanwater.org, or our Michigan Director, Mary Brady-Enerson, at